Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-In a couple of our 2014 blog posts, we talked about calculating and monitoring your net worth as a valuable step on your financial to-do list.
+Calculating and monitoring your net worth is a valuable step on your financial to-do list.
 But what exactly does “net worth” mean?
 What should be included in the calculations?
 What items are commonly overlooked when calculating net worth?

 Net worth is defined by Investopedia as the “amount by which assets exceed liabilities.”
 Think of it as the total of everything that you own (assets) minus the total of everything that you owe (liabilities).
 As an example, you would calculate your net worth listing your home’s current resale value as an asset, and the amount you owe on your mortgage as a liability.

 For most of us, a ballpark estimate of our net worth is easy to figure out because we have a rough idea of most of the big-ticket items.
-We know approximately how much our home and vehicle(s) are worth and what we owe on them, we know how much we have in the bank and in retirement funds, and we know how much we owe on our credit cards or student loans.
-But to get a true, comprehensive calculation of your net worth, you need to include all of your significant assets and liabilities, not just the five or six biggest ones that are top of mind.
+We know approximately how much our home and vehicle(s) are worth and what we owe on them.
+We know – or can easily look up – how much we have in the bank and in retirement funds.
+And we know how much we owe on our credit cards or student loans.
+But to get a true, comprehensive calculation of your net worth, you need to include all of your significant assets and liabilities, not just the five or six biggest ones that are typically top of mind.

 Each of us has to decide for ourselves the dollar amount that we think is significant enough to include in our net worth calculation.
-As an example, when I first calculated my net worth using Alliant’s Personal Financial Management tool, I didn’t bother to include the value of my books.
+As an example, when I calculated my net worth, I didn’t bother to include the value of my books.
 I have a lot of them, but they are mostly discount purchases and paperbacks bought at garage sales, so their resale value doesn’t add up to much.
-But I have a friend who has complete sets of a couple coffee table book series, some of which are now out of print.
-They are worth enough that she should probably include them in calculating her net worth.
+But I have a friend who has complete sets of two coffee table book series that are out of print.
+They are worth enough that she should probably include them when estimating her net worth.

 Often, although people include their house as an asset, they forget to include the valuable items inside that house.
-If you have an antique dining room set you inherited from your grandparents, its value needs to be included in your calculations, along with any other antiques or collectibles that are valuable.
+If you have an antique dining room set that is worth a lot of money, its value needs to be included in your calculations, along with any other antiques or collectibles that are valuable.
 If woodworking is your hobby and you have a $1,000 lathe in your garage or basement, its resale value is an asset.
 If you’re a mountain biker or a snowmobiler, include the value of your bike or snowmobile.
-If you are a quilter (like me) and have an expensive longarm sewing machine (lamentably, unlike me), include its vaue in your list of assets.
+If you are a quilter (like me) and have an expensive longarm quilting machine (lamentably, unlike me), include its vaue in your list of assets.

-Do you owe your brother-in-law for your share of the family’s 2015 season ticket package?
-Did your sister pay for the cruise that you and your siblings gave your parents as a Christmas present and you still owe her $300 for your share?
+Do you owe your brother-in-law for your share of the family’s season ticket package for your favorite team?
+Did your sister pay for the trip that you and your siblings gave your parents as a anniversary present and you still owe her $300 for your share?
 And don’t forget the amount you owe on your “24 months same as cash” furniture or appliance purchase.
 If you owe on it, you need to include it in your calculations.